What You Need to Know About DIY Background Checks

 The Clearinghouse instantly, accurately, and securely verifies postsecondary enrollment and graduation information for students of most [emphasis added] public and private U.S. institutions as well as high school diplomas. – From the National Student Clearinghouse website.

 As with many of these national databases, the content is dependent on the institutions that populate it.
 So while the Clearinghouse is an effective starting point, the best way to verify an individual’s degree credentials is to reach out to the school or university directly.
-Believe it or not, most institutions are receptive to these requests (though not necessarily speedy in replying).
-Why?
-Because they do not want people misrepresenting themselves as graduates and possibly reflecting negatively on the school.

 Proceed with Caution